1nsomnes/Lightify/README.md

 - [ ] Add a like button for songs
 - [ ] Auto size window when searchingsimilar to spotlight
 - [ ] Theme loader
+- [ ] Make sure repeat mode works properly
+- [ ] Add transfer playback button
 - [ ] Create an installer

 # Contributing
 Contributions are welcome, document issues in the issues tab and submit PRs when you've fixed an issue.

+## License
+This software is distributed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](LICENSE).
+You are granted permission to copy, modify, and personalize this code for your own non-commercial projects and experiments.
+However, any use of this work for commercial purposes—including selling, licensing, or incorporating it into products or services offered for profit—is expressly prohibited without obtaining a separate license.

+© 2025 Cedric Claessens